![]() |

 drawing involves us working in stages: first is the preparatory phase in which

-we make out our minds about the subject matter and actually sit for the work,
+we make up our minds about the subject matter and actually sit for the work,

 with pencils and other materials like an eraser and a bunch of paper.
 This